FAQGURU/FAQGURU/topics/en/webpack.md

 * https://github.com/styopdev/webpack-interview-questions/blob/master/answers.md

 [[↑] Back to top](#Webpack)
 ### What is the main difference between Webpack and other build tools like Gulp or Grunt?
-(Mid)

 Webpack is a **module bundler**, though it is quite often used instead of Gulp or Grunt **task runners**.
 This advanced tool provides developers with control of spliting the modules, allowing them to adjust builds to particular situations and workaround solutions that don’t function properly out of the box.